 Use the Customer Listing API.

-Doc-backed details that matter:
+These details matter:

 - Endpoint: